-Committee-Funfishers Out of School Club and Playgroup
+Committee-Funfishers Out of School Club, Nursery & Pre-school

 The voluntary Management Committee is drawn from members of the club - the parents and carers of the children who attend.
 The Management committee is elected at the Annual General Meeting in line with the Club Constitution and may comprise of a minimum of 4 and a maximum of 8 members.
 Monthly Committee Meetings are advertised on the Club notice board.